ztdwu/polycontainer/README.md

 # PolyContainer [![Build Status](https://travis-ci.org/ztdwu/polycontainer.svg?branch=master)](https://travis-ci.org/ztdwu/polycontainer)
 Containers of polymorphic types can often be slow to iterate because the processor has to branch-predict which virtual function implementation to call.
 As well, polymorphics types are usually stored non-contiguously through pointers, which is severely cache-unfriendly as it hampers the processor's ability to predict and prefetch the next block of data.
 PolyContainer is a container based on the ideas in an excellent [blog post](http://bannalia.blogspot.ca/2014/05/fast-polymorphic-collections.html) (a must read) by Joaquín M López Muñoz.
 It stores objects of each derived type contiguously in its own bucket.

+This library offers two types of containers: `ContinuousPolyContainer` and `PolyContainer`.
+- `ContinuousPolyContainer` lays out each object contiguously in memory, offering the best cache locality as well as branch predictability.
-In addition to the contiguous polymorphic container (ContinuousPolyContainer), there's also a non-contiguous version (PolyContainer) which, instead of laying out objects next to each other in memory, stores smart pointers to these objects.
-This allows for easier deletions of individual objects in the container while retaining the benefits of being branch-predictor friendly (up to a certain size, see below), but loses the huge benefit of cache locality.
+- `PolyContainer` holds smart pointers to each element in the container, which loses the huge benefit of cache locality (and can be quite slow for large container sizes, see benchmarks below).
+However, this allows for easier deletions of individual objects in the container while retaining the benefits of being branch-predictor friendly.

 ## Benchmarks (linear iteration):
 These microbenchmarks are compiled with Clang 3.6 on Linux 4.3.3 x86_64 (8 X 2400.09 MHz CPU s)